thruston/metapost-examples/README.md

 - `paintball.mp` -- draws slightly-solid balls
 - `thatch.mp` -- a simple hatching routine

-You will also need the `metapost-colorbrewer` package installed, and the TeX Gyre Pagella and TeX Gyre Pagella Math fonts installed and available to `fontspec`.
+You will also need the `metapost-colorbrewer` package installed (this is part of any full TeX distribution), and the TeX Gyre Pagella and TeX Gyre Pagella Math fonts installed and available to `fontspec`.

 The documents are strictly for educational and tutorial purposes only.
 All the original books and therefore all the pictures are copyrighted by the Mathematical Association of America.

-My Metapost source files are covered by the GNU Public License V3.
-This means you can use them for any non-commercial purpose.
+# Excursions

+This document has drawings and notes (about the drawings) inspired by Stanley Ogilvie's "Excursions in Geometry".

+- `excursions.tex`

 ## Tutorial Examples